oliviakern/togo-schisto/README.md

 Given samples of USPs Kpakpo (5, 155 persons>5 y.o. in 8 villages) and Agbonou (33,170 persons>5 y.o. in 44 villages)
 Assume 6 individuals per household, 6,388 households

-How many individuals per household compliant during distribution?
+How many individuals per household compliant (take drugs) during distribution?

-P(_MDA_effectiveness_) = n/6 2(P n A) r, f, c
+P(_MDA_effectiveness_) = n/6  a, r, f
-effectivenes : some high percentage of population treated with PC n : number of individuals return boolean values T,F:
+effectivenes : some high percentage of population treated with PC n : number of individuals
-P : present
 A : awake
 r : reaction
 f : fed (no fast)

-c : otherwise compliant
+Want to determine number of total positive outcomes in which a,r,f are all =1 (if an individual satisfies *all* of the criteria above and realizes successful MDA outcome) // all possible outcomes

 ...